utkarshsingh341/webbd.xyz/README.md

   - ***Option to edit profile picture*** - choose profile picture and crop to desired frame and submit
   - Edit general information
   - Change Passwords
   - ***Deactivate Account Button*** opens a popup asking user once again for surety.
 If user deactivates account, their messages, posts, comments will be hidden.
-They can reactivate their account by simply logging in
+They can reactivate their account by simply logging in again